hatemadi15/Unleash_Hackathon_Lebanon/README.md

 Open [http://localhost:4000/](http://localhost:4000/) after starting the backend.
 The single-page app supports:

 - Customer registration/login
-- Viewing deposit balance, reward points, and active borrows
+- Viewing deposit balance, reward points, active borrows, and managing a profile card with custom avatar uploads
 - Borrowing, returning, and keeping cups by pasting a QR string and choosing a café
 - Viewing the latest transactions
 - Café staff login with inventory view plus borrow/return forms that accept customer emails
+- A shared camera-based QR scanner (powered by `html5-qrcode`) that autofills whichever QR input is focused; click “Start camera” and grant permission on localhost/HTTPS

-All QR scans are simulated via text inputs.
+All QR scans can still be simulated via text inputs, and the camera helper is optional.
 The UI automatically loads the café list from `/cafes` for dropdowns.

 ## Notes & future upgrades